-There are also lots of other tours, which start at USD 52, for families traveling on a budget.
-Should you purchase a Go Oahu Card, many of the excursions are included with the card.
+There are also many other tours, which start at USD 52, for families traveling on a budget.
+Should you purchase a Go City Card, many excursions are included with the pass.

 Kualoa Ranch Reservations

-Plan to reserve ahead because many packages and timeslots sell out quickly.
+Plan to reserve ahead because many Kualoa Ranch tours and timeslots sell out quickly.
 It’s best to reserve by booking online via their website.

 Kualoa Ranch is popular with tourists and is one of the Top-Rated Hawaiian attractions.
-Another popular Oahu destination is the Polynesian Cultural Center.
+Another popular Oahu destination is the Polynesian Cultural Center near the north shore.

 How To Get To Kualoa Ranch From Waikiki

 Kualoa Ranch is located at 49-560 Kamehameha Hwy, Kaneohe, HI 96744, on the island of Oahu.
-Google maps say it takes 35 minutes from Waikiki but allow for extra time in case of traffic.
+Google Maps says it takes 35 minutes from Waikiki but allow extra time in case of traffic.

-When you book the tours or adventures, you can request ‘transportation.’
+You can request ‘transportation’ when you book the tours or adventures.
 The shuttle service leaves from various Honolulu or Waikiki hotels and costs just USD 30 (+tax) round trip.

 Be aware that tours take place rain or shine.
 Since Oahu is a tropical island, showers and storms are expected.
 The day after our Kualoa Ranch day trip, a massive storm hit Oahu and lasted the better part of the day.

-So, before you drive to the ranch, check on the weather forecast, and dress appropriately.
+So, before driving to the ranch, check the weather forecast and dress appropriately.

 About Kualoa Ranch

 Kualoa Ranch is a 4,000-acre nature reserve on Hawaii’s northeastern or windward side of Oahu.
 The ranch began in 1850 with the purchase of a parcel of 1,100 acres.
-Today, it’s a commercial cattle ranch, and you will likely see cattle when you visit.
+Today, it’s a commercial cattle ranch; you will likely see cattle when you visit.

 The Morgan family (descendants of Dr. Gerritt P. Judd) has privately owned the ranch for six generations or over 300 years.
 The family takes pride in the farm, and it shows.
 There have been major corporations, such as Disney, who attempted to purchase the ranch.